stabix/stabix/doc/experimental_data.rst

 First, download and install the `MTEX Toolbox <http://mtex-toolbox.github.io/>`_.

-Then, import your EBSD data (e.g.: .ang file) and set the coordinate systme, using the 'import_wizard' and save the EBSD dataset in the |matlab| workspace as a variable named 'ebsd'.
+Then, import your EBSD data (e.g.: .ang file) and set the coordinate systme, using the 'import_wizard' and save the EBSD dataset in the |matlab| workspace as a variable named 'ebsd', and press 'Finish'.

 The EBSD map is automatically plotted from the imported data.
 The coordinate system and the scan unit are set from the properties of the imported data.